 The cinematography by Eliot Rockett in “X” was dark and gritty, inspired by the bleakness of many 1970s horror movies.
 Tyler Bates’ musical score also reflected the angst of a freewheeling 1970s American society on the verge of the 1980s, a decade that ushered in a cultural explosion of financial greed and political conservatism.
 As stated in the production notes for “Pearl,” West and Rockett were inspired by Technicolor films for “Pearl.”
 Bates’ musical score is sweeping, lush and romantic—all meant to reflect the elaborate fantasies in Pearl’s mind.

 Pearl’s fantasies don’t always match up with reality.
 That is her personal horror, which manifests itself in the rampage that takes place in the movie.
 People who saw “X” already know what happened to Pearl as an elderly woman.
-However, Maxine Minx’s story continues in the sequel “MaXXXine,” which is due out sometime in 2023.
+However, Maxine Minx’s story continues in the sequel “MaXXXine,” which is due on a date to be announced.
 West and Goth have a great partnership in this movie saga.
 It’s a partnership that has resulted in horror movies that are instant classics.

 A24 will release “Pearl” in U.S. cinemas on September 16, 2022.